caidenniw/caidenniw/README.md

 # 👋 Hi, I'm Deni Arya Winaldi

-I'm a passionate **Front End Developer** who loves turning ideas into interactive and visually engaging digital experiences.
+I'm a junior **Full Stack Developer** in progress, passionate about turning ideas into full-featured web applications.
-I enjoy exploring new technologies, learning continuously, and bringing concepts to life through clean and functional code.
+I love exploring new technologies and growing through hands-on projects and continuous learning.

 ---

 ## 🧠 About Me
-- 💻 Focused on **Front End Development**
+- 💻 Focused on **Full Stack Development**
 - 🧪 Actively learning **MEVN Stack** & exploring **Web3 technologies**
 - ⚡ Experienced in working on **school-based projects** and practical applications
 - 🛠️ Mostly code with **PHP (Laravel)**, but always eager to broaden my tech stack